 - Overeating during the first trimester is avoided so that the body doesn’t put too much unnecessary pressure on the sciatic nerve.

 - A safe and fluid exercise routine is followed so that the muscles do not tense up.

 Treatment for Sciatica During Pregnancy

 Unfortunately, there is no complete cure for sciatica when pregnant.
-During normal circumstances doctors could recommend various methods of treatment that include pain medication and if serious enough then surgery.
+Under normal circumstances, doctors could recommend various methods of treatment that include pain medication and, if serious enough, then surgery.
 These techniques can be risky for pregnant women.
 There are, however, alternative techniques for pain relief for sciatica during pregnancy.
 These include the following:

-- Attend mild physical therapy sessions with a physiotherapist who has an expertise in pregnancy care.
+- Attend mild physical therapy sessions with a physiotherapist who has expertise in pregnancy care.

-- Get pre-natal massages from experts in sciatica during pregnancy, these massages not only help alleviate the pain by boosting blood circulation throughout the body, it will also improve the quality and quantity of sleep you get.
+- Get pre-natal massages from experts in sciatica during pregnancy.
+These massages not only help alleviate the pain by boosting blood circulation throughout the body, but will also improve the quality and quantity of sleep you get.

 - Acupuncture is known to help in some cases.